 Johns, B. T., Mewhort, D. J. K., & Jones, M. N. (2019).
 The role of negative information in distributional semantic learning.
 Cognitive Science.

 Integrating Linguistic and Perceptual Information in Models of Lexical Semantics (funded by NSF and Google)

-Collaborators: Brent Kievit-Kylar, Jon Willits, Brendan Johns, Gabriel Recchia
+Collaborators: Brent Kievit-Kylar, Jon Willits, Brendan Johns, Melody Dye, Gabriel Recchia

 Humans learn the meanings of words and larger discourse units from repeated experience with both linguistic and perceptual information.
 However, current models of semantic learning and representation focus only on linguistic structure, ignoring perceptual experience, and learn at a scale that is far smaller than the data experienced by humans.
 A major limitation to the development of perceptually grounded semantic models is simply a lack of structured data coding the perceptual referents of words.
 Under our NSF Semantic Pictionary Project, we have developed a suite of online games that are designed to crowdsource human coding of perceptual information.
 We have developed several computational models that integrate perceptual and linguistic information, and are currently conducting empirical work to constrain between the possible models.